 How much money can you make?

-For now, it’s quite difficult to answer that question.
+It’s quite difficult to answer that question.
 It, of course, really depends on how much time and work you put in.
 And the country you live as the amount of opportunities depends a lot on this.

 However, some of the winners and people listed in their contests leaderboards might give us some idea of how much money you can make on ThinkOpinion.com.